Post

 Pi config

 With that the Pi is ready to boot, so connect the SSD on the Pi and try to ssh into it.
-Now run
+If you are in the same network from the Pi you should be able to ssh using the hostname set in the OS installation.

 If you are using WSL on windows and cannot use hostname only inside WSL, you need to change (or create if doesnt exists) .wslconfig and write